soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - Supervision policies must first be provisioned before they will appear in this report.
 - If policies are deleted, historical data is still shown.
 However, they're indicated as a "Non-existent policy", and the **Export** function isn't available.
 - If the report doesn't show any data by default, it might be because the current date range doesn't have any data to show.
 In these cases, use the **Filters** control to change the date range.

+# Ready to get started with supervision policies?

+To start configuring supervision policies for your organization, see [topic]().